Automattic/wp-calypso/docs/guide/hello-world.md

 };
 ```

 `page()` will set up the route `/hello-world` and run some functions when it's matched.
 The `:domain?` is because we want to support site specific pages for our hello-world route.
 We are passing the `siteSelection` function from the main "My Sites" controller, which handles the site selection process.
+Next, we are passing the `navigation` function, also from the main "My Sites" controller, which renders the sidebar navigation.
 The last function is our newly created controller handler.

 ### 5. Register section